-In annual hill plasitculture systems, harvest season can last from eight weeks (in cooler springs) to only 4 weeks (in wet and hot years).
-While the main varieties grown in North Carolina in plasticulture systems are Chandler (UC Davis) and Camarosa (UC Davis), over the past few years, a whole range of varieties seemed to be suitable to our growing conditions.
-With the two 2019 NC State releases (Rocco and Liz), which are specifically bred for our climate conditions, there is a range of varieties available for growers to use instead of Camarosa and Chandler.
+In annual hill plasitculture systems, harvest season can last from more than two months (in cooler springs) to only 4-5 weeks (in wet and hot years).
+While the main cultivars grown in North Carolina in plasticulture systems are Chandler (UC Davis) and Camarosa (UC Davis), over the past few years, a whole range of cultivars seemed to be suitable to our growing conditions.
+With the two 2019 NC State releases (Rocco and Liz), which are specifically bred for our climate conditions, there is a range of cultivars available for growers to use instead of Camarosa and Chandler.

-Please find here a ‘short list’ of varieties which are found to be acceptable under our conditions.
+Please find here a ‘short list’ of cultivars which are found to be acceptable under our conditions.

 This list does not include Chandler and Camarosa.
-Those varieties are described below (written by Barclay Poling).
+Those cultivars are described below (written by Barclay Poling).